owncloud/ocis/docs/content/about.md

 weight: 10
 ---

-This service provides a simple graph world example API to show the integration of custom plugins within [Phoenix](https://github.com/owncloud/phoenix).
+This service provides a simple graph world API which can be used by clients or other extensions.